candrews55/TDD-RomanNumerals/README.md

 # Roman Numerals Kata
 ## A kata using TDD to implement a Roman Numerals calculator.

-The program takes a Roman numeral as input and outputs the corresponding Arabic number.
+Write a program that takes a Roman numeral as input and outputs the corresponding Arabic number.
 For example, if the input is XLIII, the output is 43.

 Once you can translate from RN -> Arabic, then implement the reverse conversion from Arabic -> RN.
 For example, if the input is 43, then the output is XLIII.